eksctl-io/eksctl/README.md

 variety of reasons, including security, but also because it's challenging to detect all the settings in an existing VPC.
 Default VPC CIDR used by `eksctl` is `192.168.0.0/16`, it is divided into 8 (`/19`) subnets (3 private, 3 public & 2 reserved).
 Initial nodegroup is create in public subnets, with SSH access disabled unless `--allow-ssh` is specified.
-However, this implies that each of the EC2 instances in the initial nodegroup gets a public IP and can be accessed on ports 1025 - 65535, which is not insecure in principle, but some compromised workload could risk an access violation.
+However, this implies that each of the EC2 instances in the initial nodegroup gets a public IP.

 If that functionality doesn't suit you, the following options are currently available.